JanSharp/inserter-throughput-lib/notes.md

 - [x] support ghost inserter
 - [x] support ghost targets

+- [x] when picking up tons of items from a belt, extra pickup ticks must not be faster than the belt is moving

 # What affects belt item seeking

 - pickup vector length